 The Braves appear to be moving aggressively to try to sign free agent outfielder Johnny Damon and are believed to be willing to make an offer comparable to the $6 million deal the Yankees floated to Damon, or perhaps even more than that, according to someone familiar with that team's situation.
 The Braves have made an offer for a one-year deal, but the exact amount of that initial bid isn't know.

 One other person familiar with the Braves' situation said he believed they have as much as $7 million remaining in their budget after a mostly quiet winter.
-The
+The Atlanta Journal-Constitution and MLB.com reported Wednesday the Braves are in the bidding.
+It is believed the Braves' first offer includes some deferred money.

 The Tigers are viewed as another possible destination for Damon, while the Rays, Reds, A's and Jays also reportedly have shown some level of interest in the ex-Yankee and Red Sox star whose free agency period has taken on soap operatic qualities.